With paper still used for important documents, it’s important to be aware of the rules for storing them and how long you need to store them for.

 In medical and health industry it changes again with the requirements for keeping client records depending on the client’s age.
 Record must be kept for at least 7 years from the date of last entry in the record.
 If a patient is less than 18 years old at the date of last entry in the record, then the record must be kept until the patient reaches 25 years old.

+Robina Storage Centre on the Gold Coast has a range of business storage options.
+We can also provide you with archive storage boxes.
 If you need any further information on how to store your documents securely, feel free to contact the friendly team at Robina Storage.